 - They need to be something the creator is interested in and will have fun making

-That leaves things pretty wide open for students to make content they are interested in in a day and age when there are limitless types of videos they could make.
+That leaves things pretty wide open for students to make content they are interested in this day and age when there are limitless types of videos they could make, such as those found on the houston video production companies.

 One of those categories that has caught on with a few of my intro students and staffers are Do It Yourself (DIY) videos.
 One of my students this year was doing a really nice job with hers, so I encouraged her to make a style guide for others on staff, or in the intro classes, to follow.